clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 - Preview deployments for PRs
 - Zero downtime (email cannot break)

+## Why This Matters for Your Business

+**The traditional challenge:**

+DNS migrations CAN be done with zero downtime, but they require extensive planning, careful execution, and carry high stress.
+One misconfigured MX record means email down for hours.
+The cost: potential revenue loss plus customer impact.

+**The difference with AI assistance:**

+Same zero-downtime outcome, but with programmatic validation instead of manual checklists.
+Business hours execution becomes feasible because pre-validation eliminates guesswork.
+Teams without specialized DevOps expertise can execute complex migrations confidently.

+**Strategic value:**

+Infrastructure changes shift from high-stress, weekend events requiring senior engineers to low-risk, automated processes that junior engineers can review and approve.
+Preview deployments enable stakeholder review before release.

+**The transformation:** From possible-but-stressful to routine-and-confident.

 ## The Prompt

 **What we told Goose ([open-source AI assistant](https://github.com/block/goose)):**